Alfred Landecker Memorial Lecture 2026 with Anne Applebaum

 Anne Applebaum is a staff writer for The Atlantic and a Pulitzer-prize winning historian.
 She is also a Senior Fellow at the Johns Hopkins School of Advanced International Studies and the SNF Agora Institute.
 She was a Washington Post columnist for more than fifteen years and a member of the editorial board.
 She is also the author of Iron Curtain, Gulag: A History, and Red Famine, all of which have appeared in more than two dozen translations, including all major European languages.

 The 2026 Alfred Landecker Memorial Lecture is based on Anne Applebaum's new book Autocracy, Inc.: The Dictators Who Want to Run the World.
 The book offers an alarming account of how autocracies work together to undermine the democratic world, and what can be done to counter them.
+Ahead of the lecture, we spoke with Anne Applebaum about these challenges to democracy.

 Date and time: 27 January 2026, 5:30–7:00 pm (GMT)